TheJumpCloud/logstash-output-kinesis/README.md

 ** Note on 1/13/2022:

 This repo has been forked from https://github.com/samcday/logstash-output-kinesis/pulls for JC uses.
 The original repo has no longer been supported and archived.

-This repo will need to be renamded and a new plugin name, e.g., logstash-output-kinesis-jc will be developed in the renamde repo.
+The work that has been performed on updating versions and dependencies in this repo is in part for passing vulnerbility test (SEC-2027).
+Once passing the vulnerability test, this repo will need to be renamed and the logstash-output-kinesis plugin will be renamed, e.g., logstash-output-kinesis-jc.

-VERSION = "6.1.1" was arbitrary given in lib/logstash-output-kinesis/version.rb, in order to differential the last version 5.1.2 in the orginal repo bei g forked.
+VERSION = "6.1.1" was arbitrary given in lib/logstash-output-kinesis/version.rb in order to differentiate the last version (5.1.2) in the orginal repo being forked.

 **This version is intended for use with Logstash 5.x.** For plugin versions compatible with older versions of Logstash:

  * [Logstash 1.5.x](https://github.com/samcday/logstash-output-kinesis/tree/1.5)